ottooooooooo/awesome-rpg-maker/README.md

 # Afterword
 If you’d like to play games Yume 2kki to Mikan Muzou online I strongly suggest you try out https://ynoproject.net/!

+If you'd like to suggest a game, make an issue!

-For more, visit RPG Maker Wiki, RPGMaker.net or Yume Nikki Fangames Wiki.
+For more, visit the [RPG Maker Wiki](https://rpgmaker.fandom.com/wiki/RPG_Maker_Wiki), [RPGMaker.net](https://rpgmaker.net/games/) or [Yume Nikki Fangames Wiki](https://yumenikkifg.fandom.com/wiki/Yume_Nikki_Fangames_Wiki).
 Thanks for reading!